Previous Episode << >> Next Episode

 "Don't be smart with me," B'Elanna muttered.
 "It doesn't suit you."

-"Sometimes you're words hurt more than violence," Tom said.
+"Sometimes your words hurt more than violence," Tom said.

 "Well I'll hit you to make you feel better, if you want," B'Elanna smiled.